Trineutron resonances in the SS-HORSE-NCSM approach: SS-HORSE--NCSM method for democratic decay into odd number of fragments

 is of a primary importance within the HH approach.
 Here $\mathbf{r}_i$ are the individual neutron coordinates and $\mathbf{R}$ is the center-of-mass coordinate.
 The remaining degrees of freedom are described by hyperspherical functions depending on some set of $3A-4$ angles~$\Omega_{i}$ on the ${(3A-3)}$-dimensional sphere coupled with neutron spins and a function describing the center-of-mass motion.
-Both the hyperspherical and the hyperradial functions are characterized by the hypermomentum~$K$ and some other quantum numbers~$\alpha$ distinguishing different states with the same hypermomentum which are of no interest for us in this research.
+Both the hyperspherical and the hyperradial functions are characterized by the hypermomentum~$K$ and some other quantum numbers~$\alpha$ distinguishing different states with the same hypermomentum, which are of no interest for us in this research.
 For the states of a definite total angular momentum~$J$ and parity, $K=K_{\min},K_{\min}+2,\ldots$, where generally $K_{\min}\geq0$ is integer, and $K_{\min}=1$ in the case of trineutron natural (negative) parity states with~$J=3/2$ or~1/2.

-In the HH approach, the Schr\"odinger equation takes the form of a set of coupled equations which is equivalent to a set of equations describing a multichannel scattering with the same threshold in all channels.
+In the HH approach, the Schr\"odinger equation takes the form of a set of coupled equations, which is equivalent to a set of equations describing a multichannel scattering with the same threshold in all channels.
 Each of the equations includes a centrifugal term~${\cal L}({\cal L}+1)/\rho^2$, where the effective orbital momentum~\cite{Zaytsev_TeorMatFiz_1998}

-We utilize the democratic decay minimal approximation that implies retaining only one HH with $K=K_{\min}$ in the $Q$-space which is associated with the long-range behavior of the wave functions since the HH with $K>K_{\min}$ are suppressed at large distances by the high centrifugal barrier.
+We note that the NCSM calculations performed in the $P$ space utilize a complete set of HH with ${K\leq N_{\max}+N_{\min}}$.
+However, in the $Q$ space, which is associated with the long-range behavior of the wave functions, the HH with $K>K_{\min}$ are suppressed by the high centrifugal barrier.
+Therefore, we utilize the democratic decay minimal approximation that implies retaining only one HH with $K=K_{\min}$ in the $Q$-space.
 So, the wave function is characterized by a single phase shift $\delta$ of $A\to A$ scattering.
 This phase shift can be calculated using NCSM eigenenergies $E_d$ obtained with given values of $N_{\max}$ and the NCSM oscillator basis parameter~$\hbar\omega_d$ within the SS-HORSE--NCSM approach as~\cite{Shirokov_PhysRevLett_2016}